What is a tonsillectomy?

-A general surgeon, a pediatric surgeon, or anotolaryngologist (an ear, nose, and throat specialist) will lead a surgical team to perform your tonsillectomy in a hospital or possibly an office or clinic setting.
-The surgery is generally an outpatient procedure, although some patients may need to stay overnight in the hospital for observation.
+Your tonsillectomy will be performed in a hospital or possibly an office or clinic setting.
+The surgery is generally an outpatient procedure.
+Some patients may need to stay overnight in the hospital for observation.

 Surgical approaches to a tonsillectomy

 Your surgeon will remove or reduce the size of your tonsils through your mouth.
 Your surgeon will most likely remove all of your tonsil tissue if you have repeated tonsillitis.
-Alternatively, your surgeon may only reduce the size of your tonsils if they are enlarged.
-Your surgeon will determine which type of surgery is best for you or your child.
+Surgeons sometimes only reduce the size of tonsils if they are enlarged.

 The types of tonsillectomy approaches include:

 - Electrocautery burns off tonsil tissue.
 It also helps reduce blood loss by cauterization, which seals the blood vessels.